 The most important reason why people prefer coffee brewed pour-over style over drip is because of the flavor differences.
-As you slowly pour the water over the ground coffee, it extracts all the oils and flavor from the grounds, leaving you with a rich, vibrant cup of perfect coffee.
+As you slowly pour the water over the ground coffee, it extracts all the oils and flavor from the coffee grounds, leaving you with a rich, vibrant cup of perfect pour-over coffee.

 Make individual coffee with a drip machine?

 Drip brewers were intended to brew coffee in volume, meaning they have to work fast with minimal total brew time possible.
 The water is not given enough time to pull the entire flavor from the coffee grounds, thus, it does not give you as flavorful a cup as brewing with the other method.

 Both are very similar.
 Chemex is pretty much the same as pour-over coffee except that you have some specifics with regards to the equipment.
 Chemex coffee is exclusively brewed with a glass carafe and funnel.
 You will usually also use a thicker coffee filter for Chemex vs. Pour-Over.